-Should MaltaPost fail to achieve the set D+1 performance target for the first nine (9) months of financial year (1st October - 30th June) for domestic mail (i.e., ordinary mail, bulk mail, parcel post and registered mail), MaltaPost will be liable to pay as compensation a percentage of the turnover of the product concerned (i.e., the difference between the QoS target achieved for the first nine months of the financial year of the particular product and the set QoS performance target) multiplied by a factor of 0.25.
-The maximum level of compensation that will be paid is 5% of turnover multiplied by a factor of 0.25 of any one product.
-For example, if MaltaPost miss the D+1 performance target for local ordinary mail by 1.1% over the first nine months of the financial year, then MaltaPost will pay as compensation 1.1% of the turnover of that product multiplied by a factor of 0.25.
+Should MaltaPost fail to achieve the set D+1 performance target for the first nine (9) months of financial year (1st October - 30th June) for domestic mail (i.e., ordinary mail, bulk mail, parcel post and registered mail), MaltaPost will be liable to pay as compensation a percentage of the turnover of the product concerned (i.e., the difference between the QoS achieved for the first nine months of the financial year of the particular product and the set QoS performance target) multiplied by a factor of 0.25.

-Should MaltaPost fail to achieve the set D+2 performance target for the last three months of financial year (1st July - 30th September) for domestic mail (i.e., ordinary mail, bulk mail, parcel post and registered mail), MaltaPost will be liable to pay as a compensation a percentage of the turnover of the product concerned (i.e., the difference between the QoS target achieved for the last quarter of the financial year for the particular product and the set QoS performance target) multiplied by a factor of 0.25.
+Should MaltaPost fail to achieve the set D+2 performance target for the last three months of financial year (1st July - 30th September) for domestic mail (i.e., ordinary mail, bulk mail, parcel post and registered mail), MaltaPost will be liable to pay as a compensation a percentage of the turnover of the product concerned (i.e., the difference between the QoS achieved for the last quarter of the financial year for the particular product and the set QoS performance target) multiplied by a factor of 0.25.
 The maximum level of compensation that will be paid is 5% of turnover multiplied by a factor of 0.25 of any one product.
-For example, if MaltaPost miss the D+2 performance target for local ordinary mail by 1% over the last three months of the financial year, then MaltaPost will pay as compensation 1% of the turnover of that product multiplied by a factor of 0.25.